Our PSHE/RSE Curriculum

 Children will explore their own and others’ beliefs and experiences, learning about respect, faith, feelings and values.
 An enjoyment of learning is developed through comparing oneself, others and the surrounding world, using imagination and creativity to reflect on what makes us similar and what makes us different.
 This is achieved through:

-• RE curriculum coverage, PSHCE / JIGSAW Curriculum
+- RE curriculum coverage, PSHE / JIGSAW Curriculum

-• Links with local church at Stainton, Vicar Viv conducting assemblies and the annual Reception Nativity with Year 6
+- Links with the local church at Stainton, conducting assemblies and the annual Reception Nativity with Year 6

 Moral: